NervanaSystems/neon/doc/source/distributed.rst

 satisfied:

 - In data parallel mode, the minibatch size must be a multiple of ``N``.
-- In model parallel mode, the output of each fully connected layer must be a multiple of ``N``
+- In model parallel mode, the number of output units of each fully connected layer must be a multiple of ``N``.

-For example, an MLP with no convolutional layers that has 3 hidden layers with 6, 200, and 20 hidden nodes can be parallelized across at most 2 gpus (because ``GCD(6, 200, 20) == 2``).
-If the first layer had 12 hidden nodes, the model could be parallelized across 4 gpus.
+For example, an MLP with no convolutional layers that has 3 hidden layers with 6, 200, and 20 hidden nodes can be parallelized across at most 2 GPUs (because ``GCD(6, 200, 20) == 2``).
+If the first layer had 12 hidden nodes, the model could be parallelized across 4 GPUs.

-Since alexnet has fully connected layers with outputs of 4096, 4096, and 1000, it can be split across up to 8 gpus (``GCD(4096, 1000) = 8``) as long as the minibatch supplied is divisible by 8.
+Since AlexNet [AK2012]_has fully connected layers with outputs of 4096, 4096, and 1000, it can be split across up to 8 GPUs (``GCD(4096, 1000) = 8``) as long
+as the minibatch supplied is divisible by 8.

 Known Issues
 ============